GSA/digitalgov.gov/content/posts/2016-07-21-confirming-the-cancellation-a-vha-ab-testing-quick-study.md

   * “an icon/button with the word ’Cancel‘ surrounded by a red circle with a line through”
   * “[…] provide a way for the user to undo the action”

 Listserv respondents reiterated both the “Yes/No” option and the “undo action” options while others sent links to discussion boards and the Nielsen/Norman group **** (Laubheimer, 2015).
 The Nielsen/Norman references, among others, supported providing an “undo” action as well, and underlined HFE’s initial concern about the “cancel/cancel order” language **** (JohnGB, André, & Lothar_K, 2013)**.**

 Multiple people and articles called for cancelling the function immediately, and then allowing the clinician to “undo” that cancellation, instead of the proposed concept of confirming the cancellation.
 The “undo” option is clearly strong as it empowers users while allowing them a way out if they’ve acted in error.
 However, this trust in the user’s wishes could backfire in the cases where a user, such as a clinician or a pilot, is doing something in which mistakes could be fatal.
 These types of users are also frequently dealing with tremendous cognitive load that can lead to feeling overwhelmed.
 “Overwhelmed users are likely to overlook the ’undo’ message,” (Rumi P., 2015).
 The accidental deletion of information could reinforce that overwhelmed feeling.
 In these cases, the deletion confirmation ensures the message is not overlooked and reinforces trust in the system.
 One discussion board poster illustrated this concept, and its potential downside, nicely:

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/450-x-225-AB-Quick-Study-Figure2.jpg" alt="Figure 2 a: Undo" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/450-x-225-AB-Quick-Study-Figure2.jpg" alt="Figure 2 a: Undo" %}

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/450-x-255-AB-Quick-Study-Figure2b.jpg" alt="Figure 2 b: Confirmation." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/07/450-x-255-AB-Quick-Study-Figure2b.jpg" alt="Figure 2 b: Confirmation." %}

 <p style="text-align: center">
   <i>Figure 2: Undo [top] vs. Confirmation [bottom]  (Monkey, 2015).<br /> An extreme case and just what we don’t want to do at the VA!</i>